exdx/exdx.github.io/index.md

 * On the intersection of centralized and decentralized cloud computing systems (TODO)

 ## About me
 I'm a software engineer with interests in distributed systems, cryptocurrencies, and cloud computing.
-Currently working on OpenShift at Red Hat as a member of the [operator-framework](https://github.com/operator-framework).
-Previously I worked at a variety of early-stage startups focusing on cloud computing, Ethereum development and cryptocurrency trading.
+Currently working on OpenShift at Red Hat as a member of the [operator-framework](https://github.com/operator-framework) team.
+Previously I worked at a variety of early-stage startups focused on cloud computing, Ethereum development and cryptocurrency trading.

-Outside of coding, my other hobbies including skateboarding, snowboarding, hiking, music, and other fun things that don't involve a computer.
+Outside of coding, my other hobbies including skateboarding, hiking, playing soccer, and other fun things that don't involve a computer.
+My cat's name is Pepper a.k.a.
+Pepo.

 ## Contact
 I'm a regular at the following SIGs